Data-Driven Neural Estimation of Indirect Rate-Distortion Function: Numerical Experiments

 The logarithmic loss criterion has been commonly used in information theory and machine learning \cite{courtade2013multiterminal,cesa2006prediction}, and is a type of ``soft" criterion.
 Under the logarithmic loss, the reduced distortion measure \eqref{eqn:d-bar} becomes $H(S|Y)$, and by making a substitution $\tau = H(S) - D$, \eqref{ird} becomes

 which is exactly the information bottleneck problem \cite{tishby2000information,goldfeld2020information}.

+In this case, $g_{\hat{\theta}}$ consists of three convolution layers, and a generative adversarial network is used to build $T_\theta$.
 Figure \ref{fig:fig4} displays the iRDF curve obtained via the NEIRD algorithm.
 Meanwhile, we also plot a theoretical solution claimed in \cite{DBLP:conf/iclr/KolchinskyTK19}, which is obtained under the extra assumption that $P_{S|X}$ is deterministic for the MNIST dataset, as $R(D) = \max\{H(S) - D, 0\}$, a linear segment.\footnote{We observe that the points generated by the NEIRD algorithm are clustered around end-points $(H(S), 0)$ and $(0, H(S))$.
 This is due to the essentially constant-slope behavior of the iRDF for the MNIST, noting that the NEIRD algorithm computes the iRDF for each given slope $\lambda \geq 0$.} In contrast, we emphasize that for our proposed NEIRD algorithm, there is no need to impose any assumption on the joint probability distribution $P_{S, X}$.

 We further consider Hamming and cross-entropy distortion measures for $d(s, y)$, with their corresponding iRDF curves displayed in Figures \ref{fig:fig5} and \ref{fig:fig6}, respectively.
 To provide a benchmark, note that according to the data processing inequality, iRDF has a simple lower bound as follows: